Sum-of-squares decompositions for a family of noncontextuality inequalities and self-testing of quantum devices

-Kochen-Specker contextuality \cite{csw} pertains to the following assumptions: $(i)$ the measurements are projective, that is, $K_i,K'_i$ are projectors, and $(ii)$ the projectors satisfy certain orthogonality relations, particularly in this scenario, $F_iF_{i\pm 1}=0$ for all $i$, implying $[A_i,A_{i\pm1}]=0$.
-Such prerequisites about the measurement device are difficult to justify in practice.
-Since we aim to characterize the quantum devices from their minimal features, we do not make these assumptions.
-Instead, we consider a single assumption as given below, which is even weaker than the requirement of projectivity.
-We will see later that projectivity and orthogonality relations between measurement effects will be derived facts from the maximal violation of our inequality. \begin{assumption} The measurements are realized in a particular way such that $K_i$ are Hermitian or, equivalently, $K_i=\sqrt{F_i}$, for all $i$. \end{assumption} In other words, whenever the measurement outcome is `+' after measuring $A_i$ \eqref{Ai} the post-measurement state reduces according to the rule of L\"{u}ders instrument, that is,
+Kochen-Specker contextuality \cite{csw} pertains to the assumption that the projectors satisfy certain orthogonality relations, particularly in this scenario, $P_iP_{i\pm 1}=0$ for all $i$, implying $[A_i,A_{i\pm1}]=0$.
+Such prerequisite about the measurement device are difficult to justify in practice.
+Since we aim to characterize the quantum devices from their minimal features, we do not make this assumption.
+We will see later that orthogonality relations between projectors will be derived facts from the maximal violation of our inequality.

-Although, a general expression of $K_i = U\sqrt{F_i}$ for some unitary $U$, such rule for post-measurement evolution appears naturally for unsharp measurements \cite{PhysRevD.33.2253} and other physical scenarios \cite{BUSCH1998,RevModPhys.70.101}. \\